skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 countryside.

-There is a standard detachment of Alidian guards at the entrance to the city: A group of bored Ailidian soldiers, and four elite guards.
+There is a standard detachment of Alidian guards at the entrance to the city: A group of bored Alidian soldiers, and four elite guards.
 After their papers are checked, they are granted entry into the city proper.